opencredo/venafi-vault-wizard/docs/config-reference/plugins/venafi-pki-backend.md

 The `secret` block must contain exactly one of the following blocks:

+* `zone` - (Required) The path of the policy within TPP, or the project zone within Venafi as a Service, from which certificates will be requested.
 * `venafi_tpp` - Required when using Venafi's Trust Protection Platform
 * `venafi_vaas` - Required when using Venafi as a Service